risc0/risc0/website/docs/proof-system/proof-system.md

 In addition to the journal, a receipt makes a number of claims about the program execution.
 These claims are summarized in the [ReceiptClaim].

+### Types of Receipts
-A [Receipt] can take two main forms:
+A [Receipt] can take three main forms, each of which constitutes a proof of validity of a [Session]:

-- It can be represented by a collection of [SegmentReceipts], each of which proves a single [Segment].
-  Collectively, the [SegmentReceipts] prove the validity of the full [Session].
-- It can also be represented by a single [SuccinctReceipt], proving the validity of the entire session.
-  Using recursive proving, any number of [SegmentReceipts] can be compressed into a single [SuccinctReceipt].

-Cryptographically each [SegmentReceipt] or [SuccinctReceipt] is a [ZK-STARK].
+1. A [FlatReceipt] is a vector of [ZK-STARK]s, one for each [segment].
+Segments & segment proofs are constructed by the [RISC-V zkVM].
+2. A [SuccinctReceipt] is a single [ZK-STARK] proving an entire [Session].
+The SuccinctReceipt is formed by aggregating the proofs from the [FlatReceipt].
+This is accomplished using the [Recursion Circuit].
+Users can also aggregate multiple [SuccinctReceipt]s into a single [SuccinctReceipt] using [proof composition].
+3. A [Groth16Receipt] is a single [Groth16] proof for an entire [Session].
+The Groth16Receipt is formed by verifying a SuccinctReceipt using RISC Zero's [Groth16 circuit].

-The details of the RISC Zero ZK-STARK are described in our [ZKP Whitepaper] and in this [Sequence Diagram].
+The details of the RISC Zero ZK-STARK protocol are described in our [ZKP Whitepaper] and in this [Sequence Diagram].

 ## Learn More